wind23/piskvork_renju/README.md

 (http://petr.lastovicka.sweb.cz/protocl2en.htm).

 Since the original Piskvork could not support the renju rule, a modification has been implied to it to support it.
-The continuous game has been removed.
 The command that Piskvork sends to the brain for renju rule is:

-	INFO rule 2
+	INFO rule 4

 Usage: Just replace the piskvork.exe in the original [Piskvork package](http://sourceforge.net/projects/piskvork/files/piskvork.zip/download)